Performance Breakdown

 The H7 bag looks like this.
 It has a narrow transparent portion to check if it’s full or not.

-One downside for the H7 bag is its small capacity – it will require more frequent replacements.
+One downside of the H7 bag is its small capacity – it will require more frequent replacements.

-The bag has a tab beneath that closes the bag when pulled, sealing the content in place, preventing debris from coming out.
+The bag has a tab beneath that closes the bag when pulled, sealing the contents in place, preventing debris from coming out.

-All the H7 tools are magnetized, so it’s possible to stick them on a metallic surface like a refrigerator for quick access.
+All the H7 tools are magnetized, so they can be stuck to a metal surface like a refrigerator for quick access.

 This model also has a wall-mountable dock Roborock calls “Magbase,” where users can store the attachments.

-The H7 will recharge at just 2.5 hours or 37% faster than the H6 (at 4 hours).
-I like this upgrade as it reduces the waiting time.
-It’s an essential improvement since the H7’s battery isn’t detachable, so there’s no option to buy an extra battery.
+The H7 will recharge in just 2.5 hours, 37% faster than the H6 (4 hours).
+I like this upgrade because it reduces wait time.
+It’s an essential improvement, since the H7’s battery isn’t detachable, leaving no option to buy an extra one.

-Roborock will sell a mopping attachment to extend the functionality of the H7 to mop floors.
+Roborock will sell a mopping attachment to extend the H7’s functionality to mop floors.

 Roborock retains a similarly designed brush attachment with the H7.
-It only comes with the standard nozzle but not the soft roller attachment, which is a disappointment since it could have added more value to consumers.
+It only comes with the standard nozzle, not the soft roller attachment, which is disappointing since it could have added more value for consumers.

 What I like about the H7 brush is the seal underneath that improves efficiency by funneling debris towards the brush.